AlgoWorldNFT/algoworld-contracts/README.md

 ## 🚀 Overview

+AlgoWorld currently offers stateful contracts used for auction trading on AlgoWorldExplorer and several smart signatures used for swapping on AlgoWorld Swapper.

+### Swapper

-AlgoWorld currently offers two different types of stateless smart contracts:
+There are two different types of smart signatures available:

--   [ASA to ASA swap | 🎴↔️🎴](./src/asa_to_asa_swapper.py): <br> Allows performing a swap of any single ASA of specified amount to any other single ASA of specified amount.
+- [ASA to ASA swap | 🎴↔️🎴](src/swapper/asa_to_asa_swapper.py): <br> Allows performing a swap of any single ASA of specified amount to any other single ASA of specified amount.

--   [ASAs to ALGO swap | 🎴🎴🎴↔️💰](./src/asas_to_algo_swapper.py): <br> Allows performing a swap of multiple ASAs of specified amount to ALGO of specified amount.
+- [ASAs to ALGO swap | 🎴🎴🎴↔️💰](src/swapper/asas_to_algo_swapper.py): <br> Allows performing a swap of multiple ASAs of specified amount to ALGO of specified amount.

+### Auction

+A set of stateful smart contracts for card auctions and card trading:
+- [ASAs for ALGO with trades and bidding | 🎴💰🔨](src/auction/manager.py): <br> Allows trading ASA via auctions, selling or purchasing directly.

 ## ⚙️ Installation